MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images: Introduction

 We found two major shortcomings of the KD method.
-First, the temperature hyperparameter does not seem to have any meaningful relation with the accuracy of the student model.
-We found that the accuracy fluctuates between low and high values as temperature is swept across a wide range.
+First, the temperature hyperparameter does not seem to have any meaningful relationship with the accuracy of the student model.
+We found that the accuracy fluctuates between low and high values as the temperature is swept across a wide range.
 In order to find a high-accuracy temperature, one needs to do a fine-grained grid search.
 Second, in the KD method, the final student model size (i.e. the compression rate) is given as input.
 Therefore, to find the optimal size-accuracy balance, one needs to search for the size, too.

 We also hypothesized that invariance to translation achieved using max-pooling layers would not be useful for the FER problem as the expressions are sensitive to small, pixel-wise changes around the eye and the mouth.
-In our experiments, we found that this is \textbf{not} the case.
-On the contrary, the best results are obtained when we added a max pooling layer after each convolutional layer.
-However, we also found a strange phenomena when we separated the validation and training sets via random splits.
-In the literature, FER datasets are separated into \textbf{subject-independent} splits for validation \& training.
-In this setting, the trained model is tested with the photographs of the subjects it did not see while training.
-However, for random splits, model may or may not see a test subject during training.
-Although each photograph is numerically different, random splits transform the FER problem to a memorization problem.
-We validate this proposition with our empirical analysis in Table~\ref{tab:poolingResults}.
-For random split, max-pooling degrades the performance whereas for subject-independent split it improves the performance.
+However, we empirically found that this is \textbf{not} the case.
+The best results are obtained when there is a max-pooling layer after each convolutional layer.
+Another important and related finding of our work is that the effect of max-pooling is reversed depending on how the dataset is split into training and testing sets.
+When the dataset is split into train and test sets in such a way that a human subject can appear only in one of them (this is called \textbf{subject-independent} split in the literature), max-pooling has a positive effect on performance.
+However, when the dataset is split purely randomly; that is, images from the same subject may appear in both train and test sets, max-pooling has a negative effect.
+Although each image in the dataset is numerically different, \textbf{random} split transform the FER problem to a memorization problem.
+We validate this proposition with our empirical analysis (Table~\ref{tab:poolingResults}).
+Our findings raise three important questions: